 HOW TO GET HERE

-Nelson, BC, is a 4 ½ drive southeast of Kelowna, BC, a 3-hour drive southwest of Cranbrook, BC, a 7-hour drive southwest of Calgary, Alberta, and an 8-hour drive northeast of Vancouver, BC. // *All drive times are contingent on winter weather conditions.
+Nelson, BC, is a 3 ½-hour drive north of Spokane Washington, is a 4 ½ drive southeast of Kelowna, BC, a 3-hour drive southwest of Cranbrook, BC, a 7-hour drive southwest of Calgary, Alberta, and an 8-hour drive northeast of Vancouver, BC. // Our morning meeting spot is a 20-minute drive from Nelson. *All drive times are contingent on winter weather conditions.

 We recommend flying to Kelowna or Cranbrook and taking a shuttle or renting a car.
 Car rentals can be limited so be sure to pre-book a 4WD and request winter tires!
 Due to weather cancellations during the winter months, we don’t advise flying into Castlegar (which is the closest regional airport 25 minutes from Nelson).